kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 169 - Fire Escape.md

 Considerations on the sanctity of home.
-Recorded by [[The Archivist]] in Situ.
+Recorded by [[Jonathan Sims|The Archivist]] in Situ.
 # Case Number
 ########-9
 # Meta Info